WANdisco/wandisco-documentation/docs/why-fusion/hive_replication.md

 ---
 id: hive_replication
-title: Hive Replication
+title: Hive Replication & Databricks integration
-sidebar_label: Hive Replication
+sidebar_label: Hive Replication & Databricks integration
 ---

-## Fusion Plugin for Live Hive Overview
+## Fusion Plugin for Live Hive

 WANdisco Fusion provides a method of replicating Hive metadata with the Fusion Plugin for Live Hive.
 The deployment of this plugin includes the installation of the Live Hive plugin and the Live Hive proxy.